16.1. The Vector Properties Dialog

 %% will be replaced by the value of the field

 The Action Scopes allows you to define where the action should be available.
-You have 4 different choices:
+You have following choices:

 Canvas: action is available in the main action button in the toolbar.